vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 When creating a Device Handler, you define how it will appear for the user on their Details screen by defining and configuring different Tiles.

-Tiles are defined inside the metadata block of device handlers.
-Let's take a look at how we can define Tiles in our device handlers.
+Tiles are defined inside the metadata block of Device Handlers.
+Let's take a look at how we can define Tiles in our Device Handlers.

 Overview
 --------

 Developers have control over the look and feel of the Details view by defining Tiles.

 Tiles are defined in the Device Handler by calling the ``tiles()`` method.
 The ``tiles()`` method is composed of tile definitions, and layout information (the ``main`` and ``details`` method).
 There are five types of tiles that you can use within your Device Handler.
 Each tile serves a different purpose.

 Consider this tiles block for the Multipurpose Sensor from the screenshot above: